SumoLogic/sumologic-documentation/docs/integrations/webhooks/hasura.md

 <img src={useBaseUrl('img/integrations/webhooks/hasura-logo.png')} alt="Thumbnail icon" width="50"/>

-Hasura Cloud is a fully-managed version of GraphQL Engine that gives you a scalable, globally-distributed, secure GraphQL API over your data sources.
+Hasura Cloud is a fully-managed version of GraphQL Engine that provides you a scalable, globally-distributed, and secure GraphQL API over your data sources.
 You can use a webhook in the Hasura platform to forward logs to the Sumo Logic HTTP endpoint.
-Using these logs, you can monitor the insert, update and deletion events in Sumo Logic.
+Using these logs, you can monitor the insert, update, and deletion events in Sumo Logic.
 For more details, refer to the [Hasura Documentation](https://hasura.io/docs/latest/hasura-cloud/overview/).

 ## Event types